rahsunk/61040-portfolio/assignments/assignment1/problems.md

 ## Selected problems are bolded

 1. Video games:
-   (Used ChatGPT to generate a list of problems associated with this domain; explanations provided by myself)

 - **Finding communities: finding small gaming clubs and people with same gaming interests**